DCC-EX/dcc-ex.github.io/docs/trackmanager/index.md

 \|Engine Driver\| has specific TrackManager features that allow you to alter the output modes.
-See the `throttles/software/engine-driver-native-protocol:trackmanager control`{.interpreted-text role="ref"} Engine Driver page for details.
+See the `throttles/software/engine-driver-native-protocol:trackmanager control` Engine Driver page for details.

 \|EX-TB\| has specific TrackManager features that allow you to alter the output modes.
-See the `ex-toolbox/using:track manager`{.interpreted-text role="ref"} page for details.
+See the `ex-toolbox/using:track manager` page for details.

 \|HR-DASHED\|